prometheusresearch/rios/docs/source/web_form_specification.rst

     :Type: Enumerated String
     :Constraints: Required
     :Description: This property indicates the type of the front-end widget that should be used.
-The widgets listed
+The following listed widgets are considered the "default" set and must be recognized by any consumer of the Web Form.
+Custom and/or implementation-specific widget types are allowed to be used.
+If a consumer of a Web Form encounters a widget type it does not recognize, it must default to using the widgets indicated below.
     :PossibleValues: ================== ======================= ===========
                      Type               Applicable Field Types  Description
                      ================== ======================= ===========